 “Shit”.
 She didn’t say anything else.

 Lucy scanned the mass of curls haloing her head and the deep red veins that threaded her eye whites.
-Her eyes had sunk back into her head and were way too small for her face.

 “So, who was the hunk who carried you in last night?
 She froze.
 Then quickly turned, catching the back of his head through the door.